dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/introduction.md

 The `ReadOnlyDataProtectionKeyDirectory` configuration value:

 * Can be set to specify the key path.
-* Disable generation of new keys so write access to the directory is not required.
+* Disables generation of new keys so write access to the directory is not required.

 ## Problem statement